-If the favorite is at -13.5 points, that team will need to win by more than 13.5 for spread bets on that side to win.
-The underdog, meanwhile, receives a head start of +13.5 points.
-Oddsmakers will do their best to set the perfect number that will attract bets on both sides of the point spread, which in turn will ensure a profit for the sportsbook.
+If the favorite is at -13.5 points, that team will need to win by 14 points or more for spread bets on that side to win.
+The underdog, meanwhile, receives a head start of +13.5 points, and only has to avoid losing by more than 13 for a bet on that side to win.
+Oddsmakers do their best to set the perfect number that will attract bets on both sides of the point spread, which in turn will ensure a profit for the sportsbook.

 Point spread betting examples